BashfulHippo/jerichoos/README.md

 ## Why would you do this

-mostly learning - wanted to understand:
+mostly learning, I wanted to understand:
 - how microkernels actually work
 - capability security (way more interesting than unix permissions)
 - wasm outside the browser
 - bare metal rust development
 - dual platform support

-also edge computing needs something like this - current solutions are either too heavy (docker) or too unsafe (traditional rtos)
+also edge computing needs something like this. current solutions are either too heavy (docker) or too unsafe (like traditional rtos)

 ## Does it work